haddocking/haddocking.github.io/education/molmod_online/alphafold.md

 <br>

-In the picture above (c) you can see a predicted Protein-Peptide complex that is extremely similar to the experimental structure, the natural question is: could we have used AlphaFold to predict the MDM2-p53 complex?
+In the picture above (c) you can see a predicted Protein-Peptide complex that is extremely similar to the experimental structure.
+The natural question is: could we have used AlphaFold to predict the MDM2-p53 complex?

-Accessibility is important for every computer software and the installation and setup of AlphaFold is not trivial, it required the download of a large database (2TB) and a lot of processing power, unfortunately is not something that can be executed in a laptop.
-To address this AlphaFold is available for "free" (since you need a Google account) within the _Colab_ platform which: _"Allows you to write and execute Python in your browser, with.
-Zero configuration required.
-Free access to GPUs."_.
+Accessibility is important for every computer software and the installation and setup of AlphaFold is not trivial: it required the download of a large database (2TB) and a lot of processing power, unfortunately not something that can be executed in a laptop.
+To address this, AlphaFold is available for "free" (since you need a Google account) within the _Colab_ platform which _"Allows you to write and execute Python in your browser, with [z]ero configuration required, [f]ree access to GPUs."_.

-The official AlphaFold Colab, has a limit on the minimum number of residues you can input.
-So we will use instead a community-made that is slightly tweaked but is sufficient for our protein-peptide study.
+The official AlphaFold Colab has a limit on the minimum number of residues you can input, so we will use instead a community-made version that is slightly tweaked but is sufficient for our protein-peptide study.

-[Click here to go to ColabFold](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb){:target="_blank"} read their description and input our sequences on `query_sequence`, you need to add `:` between the sequences:
+[Click here to go to ColabFold](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb){:target="_blank"} read their description and input our sequences in `query_sequence`.
+You need to add `:` between the sequences:

 <pre style="background-color:#DAE4E7;padding:15px">
 MCNTNMSVSTEGAASTSQIPASEQETLVRPKPLLLKLLKSVGAQNDTYTMKEIIFYIGQYIMTKRLYDEKQQHIVYCSNDLLGDVFGVPSFSVKEHRKIYAMIYRNLVAV:SQETFSGLWKLLPPE
 </pre>

 In the top section of the Colab, click: `Runtime > Run All` (it may give a warning that this is not authored by Google, because it is pulling code from GitHub).
 This will automatically install, configure and run AlphaFold for you - leave this window open.
-After the prediction you will be asked to download the complete a zip-archive with the results.
+After the prediction you will be asked to download a zip-archive with the results.

-Now that you are quite literally on the edge of the computational structural biology field try to answer these (difficult) questions:
+Now that you are quite literally on the edge of the computational structural biology field, try to answer these (difficult) questions:

 <a class="prompt prompt-question">
     How do you interpret AlphaFold's prediction?
 </a>
 <a class="prompt prompt-question">
-    Open the prediction you made in this course and AlphaFold's, how do they compare and which one is "best"?
+    Open the prediction you made in this course and AlphaFold's.
+How do they compare and which one is "best"?
 </a>

-It might be frustrating realizing how easy and how fast it is to predict the MDM2-p53 complex with AlphaFold, this case is a very well studied complex so there is plenty of information about it to drive AlphaFold's algorithm, however this is not the case for all structures.
+It might be frustrating realizing how easy and how fast it is to predict the MDM2-p53 complex with AlphaFold.
+This case is a very well-studied complex so there is plenty of information about it to drive AlphaFold's algorithm, however this is not the case for all structures.

-While this is without the shadow of a doubt a major breakthrough, it is not a answer to all the modelling problems of the world (maybe to most..!).
-The knowledge of how to do _comparative modelling_, _molecular dynamics simulation_ and _docking_ allows you do critically judge the predictions, understand its advantages and identify its limitations.
+While this is without the shadow of a doubt a major breakthrough, it is not an answer to all the modelling problems of the world (maybe to most..!).
+The knowledge of how to do _comparative modelling_, _molecular dynamics simulation_, and _docking_ allows you do critically judge the predictions, understand its advantages, and identify its limitations.

 <hr>